AAWA-byt/scientists-quartet/README.md

 # Start backend server for testing
 npm start
 ```
-- For running the backend server in the background execute the following command after installing the packages
+- For running the backend server in the background execute the following command after installing the packages:
 ```
 pm2 index.js
 ```